 Finding Freedom from Judgment

-I heard a Christian pastor announce that he had decided to stop worrying about what other people thought of him.
+A Christian pastor announced he had decided to stop worrying about what others thought of him.
 He needed freedom from judgment.
 He chose to be honest with himself and say,

-“Yeah, if they are judging me, they’re probably right.
-Not only that, I am actually worse than they think I am.”
+“If people are judging me, they’re probably right.
+In fact, I am worse than they think I am.”

-I said that’s why it’s a gift that we can keep our thoughts to ourselves.
-If everyone could hear what everyone else was thinking, the world would erupt in all our private wars made public.
+I said, “I’m glad we can keep our thoughts to ourselves.
+If everyone could hear what everyone else was thinking, the world would erupt with all our private judgments made public.”

-Maybe my faking it is like a teenager who cleans up her trashed house after her illicit party but before her parents get home.
-They don’t see the breach in trust but the lie hovers in the house and does some hidden damage of its own.
+Maybe my faking it is like a partying teenager who cleans up her trashed house just before her parents get home.
+Because they don’t see the breach in trust, the family is not free to deal with the underlying issues.
+The surfaces are clean but the lie hovers in the house.
+What hidden damage does the pretense do?

-Perhaps finding freedom from people’s judgments of me AND freedom from my own judgments of others is going to cost me more than a hurried house cleaning.
+Lines of communication break down when we spray a sanitizing scent to mask our imperfect behavior or opinions.
+The scary parents are appeased but we are further from each other.
+Perhaps finding freedom from people’s judgments of me AND freedom from my own judgments of others is going to cost more than a hurried house cleaning.

 Is there a better approach to finding this kind of freedom?

-I was walking along with a crowd of typical American families recently — judgment alert— and noticed the many overweight people around me, their soda straws pressed between their lips and the french fries pouching on their hips.
+I was walking along with a crowd of typical American families recently — judgment alert— and noticed the many overweight people surrounding me.
+They all had soda straws pressed between their lips and the french fries pouching on their hips.